 RICOTTA CHEESE – SIGHI 0

-Ricotta cheese has a mild, slightly sweet flavor that is not overpowering.
+Ricotta cheese is low in histamine.
+It has a mild, slightly sweet flavor that is not overpowering.
 It’s known for its creamy, slightly grainy texture and has a subtle taste that makes it versatile for both savory and sweet dishes.
 Its understated taste allows it to absorb and complement the flavors of other ingredients it’s paired with, whether it be herbs in a savory spread or fruit in a dessert.
 Look for a brand with no additives.

 BELL PEPPER – SIGHI 0